 |GVPT409H||Seminar in International Relations and World Politics||Fall 2019||Syllabus|

 |GVPT409G||Seminar in International Relations and World Politics; Corporations and the Global Political Economy||Spring 2019||Syllabus|

 How does the world get governed, and what role does the private sector play in this?
 This is the central question of my research.
 My early projects focused primarily on the conditions under which the private sector establishes global standards, using the international risks insurance industry as a case study.
 Later work explored the arena of "corporate social responsibility" as a form of voluntary self-regulation by international business, comparing environment, labor, and information privacy standards.
 My current research looks at global governance more broadly, including the multi-stakeholder institutions that have become increasingly common.
 I am currently working on a project that examines the interaction between transantional activism and the creation of multi-stakeholder insitutions designed to regulate trade relations and corporate behavior as a mechanism to reduce civil conflict in resource-rich areas of the world (e.g., the Kimberley Process for the Certification of rough diamonds, the Extractive Industries Transparency Initiative, and others).

-I am the Director of the Global Communities Living-Learning program.
-This is an invitation-only program for freshment undergraduates, who live together in Dorchester Hall, take classes together and participate in field trips and activities.
+From 2011-2021, I restructured and directed the Director of the Global Communities Living-Learning program.
+This is an invitation-only program for freshmen who live together in Dorchester Hall, take classes together and participate in field trips and activities.
 The program encourages students to learn about globalization and global issues, and to develop intercultural communication skills.
-It combines the experience of living with students from a variety of diverse backgrounds, bringing together American and international students.
-The academic program consists of ten credits, including a three-credit "global experience" requirement (study abroad, service-learning, internship, etc).
-In addition, the program sponsors relevant events and field trips in the Washington, DC region.
+The program includes a requirement for students to apply what they have learned through internships, education abroad, or service experiences.

 Director, Global Communities Living-Learning Program